Top 9 Frequently Asked Questions on New York City’s Paid Sick Time Law

 Either way, you cannot be required to find a replacement worker for your time off.

 If you use sick time for more than 3 days in a row, your employer can require a note from a health care provider.
 The note does not need to describe the health issue—only your need for the amount of sick time taken.
+However, beginning September 30, 2020, if your employer requests a doctor’s note, they must reimburse you for any fee your health care provider charges you to provide documentation.

 8) What if I have a personal emergency?

-As of July 18, 2018, most workers in New York City have the right under a separate law to two additional unpaid, job-protected days off per year.
+Most workers in New York City have the right under a separate law to two additional unpaid, job-protected days off per year.
 These days can be used to care for a child under 18; care for a family member or someone who lives with you who has a disability and relies on you for care; attend a legal proceeding or hearing for certain benefits; or for any “sick time” or “safe time” purpose protected under the NYC Earned Safe and Sick Time Act.

 9) What if my employer does not provide me with sick time or fires/punishes me for taking—or trying to take—sick time?
 Where can I get more information about the law and my rights?